 In this article, we’re going to show you how you can create a new user in CentOS Cloud Servers.
 This is a task you will want to complete as soon as possible during your initial VPS setup phase, because you are advised against using the default “root” user account for your daily tasks.
 Below, we will also show you how to:

 How to Create a New User in CentOS

 Remember that we are currently assuming the root user when first logging into the VPS.
-With a superuser account, these commands would require that you add “sudo” at the beginning of the command line in order to run properly.
+Without a superuser account, these commands would require that you add “sudo” at the beginning of the command line in order to run properly.

 Be sure to substitute your custom username in place of “username” as used below.